rowanam/ml-mildew-detection-cherry-leaves/README.md

 Business requirement 2: **Classifiication**

 * Give the client the ability to upload a leaf image and generate a prediction of whether it has powdery mildew or not
+* Provide a report of the images and predictions that can be downloaded

 ## ML Business Case